CTF-handbooks/map-maker-handbook/HANDBOOK.md

 > 4. Try to find a good view that shows most of the map.
 > 5. *(Optional)* Increase your view range if important parts of the map cannot be seen.
 By default the <kbd>=</kbd> (or <kbd>+</kbd>) and <kbd>-</kbd> keys do that.
 > 6. Take a screenshot **from Minetest**.
 By default <kbd>F12</kbd> does that.
-> 7. You can find the screenshot in `[Minetest folder]/screenshots` unless you have changed the path in settings.
+> 7. You can find the screenshot in `[Minetest folder]/screenshots` unless you have changed the path in the settings.

->Crop the screenshot into the aspect ratio mentioned above using a tool of your choice, and put the screenshot inside your exported map's folder.
+> Crop the screenshot into the aspect ratio mentioned above using a tool of your choice, and put the screenshot inside your exported map's folder.
 It should be named `screenshot.png`.

-You can use [this](https://imagy.app/image-aspect-ratio-changer/) website to crop your screenshot.
+To crop your screenshot, you can use [this](https://imagy.app/image-aspect-ratio-changer/) website.

 ***
 ### 14. Submission
 * Now that you have finished making your map, you can submit it to the official CTF server.
 You can learn more about submission [here](https://github.com/MT-CTF/capturetheflag/blob/master/mods/ctf/ctf_map/README.md#9-submission).